ironhack-labs/lab-javascript-basic-algorithms/README.md

 #### Bonus 2:

-Ask the user for a new string and check if it's a [Palindrome](https://en.wikipedia.org/wiki/Palindrome).
-Examples of palindromes:
+Create a new variable `phraseToCheck` and have it contain some string value.
+Write a code that will check if the value we assigned to this variable is a [Palindrome](https://en.wikipedia.org/wiki/Palindrome).
+Here are some examples of palindromes:
   - "A man, a plan, a canal, Panama!"
   - "Amor, Roma"
   - "race car"